 Who wanted to buy the cow?
 Who climbed the beanstalk?
 Who put Jack into a cupboard?
 Who had a little hen?

 Play a game with the children to encourage them to identify what different characters say.
 Read out some text that is spoken in the story and ask: Who says this?
 You can do this in the order of the story and then do it again in a different order to make it more challenging.

-The children can do the following activities to The children can do the following activities to focus on what the characters say: •Reader activities: 8, 9, 12 • Activity Book activities: 8 (Audio track 2) The children can do the following activities to focus on question words: - •Reader activities: 7, 14, 17 - •Activity Book activities: 5, 6, 7, 13, 14 (Audio track 3) To practice identifying what characters say, play the song (Audio track 4) on Activity Book page 16 and ask the children to follow in their book.
+The children can do the following activities to focus on what the characters say: 6, 9.

+The children can do the following activities to focus on question words: 5, 12, 14, 16.

+To practice identifying what characters say, play the song (Audio track 4) on page 63 and ask the children to follow in their Reader.
 Play the song again and ask one group of children to stand up when they hear the giant man sing, and another group to stand when they hear Jack's mother sing.
 Repeat the activity a few times, and swap the groups around.

+Differentiation

+Extra support

+Do the question word activities out loud with all the children, before asking the children to write the answers down.

+Extension

-Differentiation Extra support Do the question word activities out loud with all the children, before asking the children to write the answers down.
-Extension Fast-finishers can make stick puppets of the characters as well as props such as beans, a beanstalk, money, a hen, eggs, or a harp.
+Fast finishers can make stick puppets of the characters as well as props such as beans, a beanstalk, money, a hen, eggs, or a harp.
 In groups, they can use these props to act out the story.
 They should read out or tell the story, with different children speaking for each character.